bozdoz/wp-plugin-leaflet-map/README.md

 * A way to customize markers (likely a marker media library)
 * A map editor/shortcode generator (so users can see what they're adding to the page)
-* More shape options than just lines
-* Clustered marker messages (multiple, identical markers with some kind of joint popup)